Manx Cat Temperament & Personality

 The Manx is known for being a moderate-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 8-12 lbs and lifespan of 8-14 yrs, the Manx requires thoughtful care tailored to their specific breed characteristics.
+Plan for 8-12 lbs of animal, a 8-14 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 Understanding the Manx starts with their short-coated, medium-framed build — but their personality and health profile reveal the deeper story.

 Household Integration